JodliDev/BudDi/README.md

 ## How to update?
 >**Note 1:** Database updates happen automatically.
-When Budget-Spender upgrades its database, it automatically creates a backup of its database file (found in `budget-spender/config`).
+When BudDi upgrades its database, it automatically creates a backup of its database file (found in `buddi/config`).

->**Note 2:** When starting, Budget-Spender logs all database changes to the console.
+>**Note 2:** When starting, BudDi logs all database changes to the console.

 Download a new image for the container and restart:
 ```shell